 Unless there is a long section where an entire section of the orchestra is out and you really can go to two systems per page, never optimize the score.
 I am sight-reading and want everything in the same place on each page.
 Also, if I need to add parts, I want the empty staff there to write in.
 For concert works, more optimization is common, but it presents the same issue as measure numbers.
 If you have limited time to rehearse, I would go easy on the optimization to make it easier for the conductor.

 I prefer to have no default whole note rests.
 This keeps the score cleaner and if I need to write in new parts, there are no rests in the way.
-Of course the copyist will put them in the parts when needed.
+Of course the copyist will put them in the parts when needed, this suggestion is just for the score.

 Some people label the timecode start on the score.
-I never do this.
+I never do this unless I have been specifically asked to, and that has not happened yet!
 I am the orchestrator, not the music editor.
 Things change all the time and there are other people whose job it is to make sure we are in sync.
-The score is not the ‘master’ these days like it was twenty years ago.
+The score is not the ‘master’ these days like it was thirty years ago.
 Now the tempos and timecodes are all in Pro Tools.
 On a scoring stage we have a music editor, a Pro Tools operator, and a few assistants who track timecode.
 The last place anyone will look, much less trust, is the score.

 For scoring sessions, always tape the score accordion style.
 Put a spine on anything larger than four pages but do not include the first and last pages in it.
 This allows the conductor to open up three pages at the top and three at the end, saving some turns.
 Do not bind with plastic or rings.
 It is very hard to turn pages in such a score without making noise.